 What is Probate?

 Probate is the court-supervised process of both carrying out a will and authenticating it.
 As mentioned above, if an affidavit is present this process is usually expedited.
-Once the court has maintained authenticity of the will document, your will can be fulfilled.
-Executors use wills as guidelines for what goes where, who comes to any possible reading of the will (some families do this, others do not), and totaling out your final expenses.
+Once the court has established the authenticity of the will document, your wishes will be carried out.
+Executors use wills as guides for determining what goes where, who comes to any possible reading of the will (some families do this, others do not), and totaling out your final expenses.
 Taxes, funeral or cremation costs, sales of belongings, donations, and things like that are all part of their job.

 When a Trust is Needed